+After lunch in Tarapoto we will catch our afternoon flight back to Lima.
 Upon arrival in Lima, a short walk through the main terminal will take us back to the Wyndham Costa del Sol Airport Hotel, where a room has been reserved in your name.
-This evening we'll reconvene for a final field checklist session before enjoying a final dinner in the hotel restaurant. ventbird.com
+In the late afternoon we'll reconvene for a final field checklist session before enjoying a final dinner in the hotel restaurant.

-Generally speaking, flights depart for the USA after 10:30 p.m. on Day 10, arriving early the following morning (November 11).
+Generally speaking, flights depart for the U.S. after 10:30 p.m. on Day 10, arriving early the following morning (November 11).
+Any flight leaving in the afternoon or early evening in November 10 won't work since we will be arriving from tarapoto to Lima between 04:00-06:00 p.m.
 Those wishing to avoid the long overnight flight should consider spending a final night in Lima and taking an international flight the following morning (if available).